Need for Speed Unbound: Plot

-Need for Speed Unbound is a racing game set in a fictional city called Lakeshore City, which is based on Chicago.
-Like previous entries in the series, it features an open world environment and gameplay similar to that of previous entries in the series, being mainly focused around street racing.
-The "heat system" from Need for Speed Heat returns in Unbound, where the player attempts to gain notoriety among the police.
-Additionally, the game features various forms of customization such as installing various body kits, adding a splitter, and even completely removing the front or rear bumpers.

 Development and release

 In February 2020, it was announced that the development of future Need for Speed games would return to Criterion Games from Ghost Games, as the studio was referred back to EA Gothenburg.
 Criterion Games previously worked on Hot Pursuit (2010) and Most Wanted (2012).
-The game was originally going to be released in 2021 but was pushed back to 2022 as the team was temporarily reassigned to assist the development of Battlefield 2042.
+The game was originally going to be scheduled to be released in late 2021, but it was pushed back to late 2022 as the team was temporarily reassigned to assist the development of Battlefield 2042.
 In May 2022, EA announced that they had merged Codemasters Cheshire into Criterion Games, creating a larger team to work on the game.

 A few days prior to the reveal, fans noticed that EA had accidentally revealed the name of their upcoming Need for Speed title early on their website.
 Additionally, fans also noticed that promotional images of the game had been released early on the Japanese retailer Neowing's website.
-Unbound was formally revealed on October 6, 2022, in a trailer that showcased the game's "street art" art style, as well as featuring the rapper A$AP Rocky, who is set to have his own mode in the game as well as have some of his music featured along with AWGE.
-EA has stated that the game will receive free post-launch updates.

-Unbound also received a special collaborative deluxe release with UK-based streetwear and lifestyle brand Palace.
-At an additional cost to the base game, NFS Unbound Palace Edition includes various branded bonuses, including four cars with Palace liveries and 20 items of Palace-branded clothing for the player's in-game character to wear.

-Need for Speed Unbound had an early access release for its Palace Edition on November 29, 2022, with EA Play members (including Xbox Game Pass Ultimate members) being able to try it for ten hours and EA Play Pro members having unlimited early access.
-The game was released officially on December 2, 2022.
+Unbound was formally revealed on October 6, 2022, in a trailer featuring music by rapper A$AP Rocky and AWGE.
+The trailer showcased the game's "street art" art style.
+EA stated that the game would receive free post-launch updates.Unbound also received a special collaborative deluxe release with UK-based streetwear and lifestyle brand Palace.
+At an additional cost to the base game, NFS Unbound Palace Edition includes various branded bonuses, including four cars with Palace liveries and 20 items of Palace-branded clothing for the player's in-game character to wear.Need for Speed Unbound had an early access release for its Palace Edition on November 29, 2022, with EA Play members (including Xbox Game Pass Ultimate members) being able to try it for ten hours and EA Play Pro members having unlimited early access.
+The game was released on December 2, 2022.

+Post-launch and future Unbound would receive nine content updates, referred to as "volumes", during its post-release tenure.
+Its final content update, "Volume 9: Lockdown", released on 25 November 2024, adding drivable motorbikes for the first time in the franchise with the BMW S1000RR.

+In February 2025, Battlefield series director Vince Zampella announced that Criterion's and EA's Need for Speed team had joined development on the next entry in the first-person shooter series, Battlefield 6, effectively ending further development on more content for Unbound, although he also reaffirmed that the Need for Speed series would return.

+On June 12th, 2025, the game was made available on Amazon Luna.